Why hiding WordPress admin menus isn't enough?

 Categories: WordPress control

-When you hide a menu item in WordPress, you're only removing it from view.
+When you hide a menu item in WordPress, you are removing it from view.

-If someone knows the URL, they can still access it.
+However, the underlying functionality is still there.
+If someone knows the URL, they can still easily access the page.

 And if they can access it, they can still perform the action.